Biden denounces racial inequities in blasting Capitol riot

 “I wish we could say we couldn’t see it coming, but that isn’t true.
 We could see it coming,” Biden said.
 “For the past four years, we’ve had a president who’s made contempt for our democracy, our Constitution, for rule of law, clear.”

 It was an unusually harsh denunciation of an outgoing president by his successor.
-With less than two weeks remaining until Biden’s inauguration, the hostility between Trump and Biden is increasingly evident, as Trump continues to claim baselessly that he won the election.
+With less than two weeks remaining until Biden’s inauguration, the hostility between Trump and Biden is increasingly evident, as Trump has been baselessly claiming he won the election and only late Thursday acknowledged in a video that there would be a new administration on Jan.
+20.

 With Thursday’s nominations, Biden has nearly finished filling out his Cabinet.
 In addition to Garland, his Justice Department team will include Lisa Monaco as deputy attorney general, longtime civil rights advocate Vanita Gupta as the department’s No. 3, and Kristen Clarke as head of its civil rights division.
 All face Senate confirmation.